raquelj6437/independant-study/entries/week-two.md

 # Independent Study Week Two: Choosing An App
+Arieta and I decdied to partner up because we are both learning swift.

 This week I had two objectives: finishing the [intro lessons of swift](https://www.youtube.com/watch?v=2OZ07fklur8&index=1&list=PLMRqhzcHGw1ZqzYnpIuQAn2rcjhOtbqGX) on youtube and thinking of an app idea.